 Swap up your magnification to 200x and your telescope will reveal that this is not a point of light like a star, but a disc.
 This is your first confirmation that you are looking at a planet.

-Sadly, there are no surface features apparent with small telescopes, but just seeing the planet is a bigger achievement that many backyard astronomers can claim.
+Sadly, there are no surface features apparent with small telescopes, but just seeing the planet is a bigger achievement than many backyard astronomers can claim.

 Can You Spot Neptune’s Moons?

 Neptune has a moon called Triton, which you have probably heard of.
-It’s odd because it is the only moon in the solar system which orbits against the direction of the planet’s spin.
+Triton is slightly odd because it is the only moon in the solar system which orbits against the direction of the planet’s spin.

-Triton is also a big satellite, the seventh largest in the solar system, in fact.
+Triton is also a big satellite, the seventh-largest in the solar system.
 However, it is such a distance from us that it shines below magnitude 13 and is effectively out of reach of average amateur telescopes.